espressif/esp-at/docs/en/AT_Command_Set/TCP-IP_AT_Commands.rst

 Notes
 """""""

--  This command will save the Wi-Fi passthrough mode configuration in the NVS area.
-If ``<mode>`` is set to 1, ESP device will enter the Wi-Fi passthrough mode in any subsequent power cycles.
+-  This command will save the Wi-Fi :term:`Passthrough Mode` configuration in the NVS area.
+If ``<mode>`` is set to 1, ESP device will enter the Wi-Fi :term:`Passthrough Mode` in any subsequent power cycles.
 The configuration will take effect after ESP reboots.
 -  As long as the remote host and port are valid, the configuration will be saved in flash.
 -  If you want to establish TCP/SSL connection based on IPv6 network, set :ref:`AT+CIPV6=1 <cmd-IPV6>` first, and ensure the connected AP by :ref:`AT+CWJAP <cmd-JAP>` supports IPv6 and esp-at got the IPv6 address which you can check it by AT+CIPSTA.